WpythonW/mistralrsUI/README.md

 # Mistral.rs Server Installation and Usage Guide

-This guide provides instructions for installing, setting up, and running the Mistral.rs server.
+This guide provides instructions for installing, setting up, and running the Mistral.rs server with UI support.

 ## Prerequisites